top of page

 Our Mission

-The charity’s mission is to support families of children diagnosed with GBM with the cost of genetic testing, specialist doctors and providing care, as well as funding vital research to help further the desperate need for a cure.
+The charity’s mission is to support families of children diagnosed with GBM with the cost of genetic testing, specialist doctors and providing care, whilst also raising awareness and funding vital research to help further the desperate need for a cure.

 It has committed to fund a PhD student over a four-year period at a cost of £143,657, working within the team at the Brain Tumour Research Centre of Excellence at Queen Mary University of London (QMUL), developing new treatment strategies to inhibit the progression of GBM brain tumours.